stacycv/gen-ai-bootcamp2025/Pre-week 0/Sentence-Constructor-ChatGPT/prompt.md

 ### Clues and Considerations
 1. Try to provide a non-nested numbered list
-2. You can talk about the vocabulary but try to leave outthe Spanish words because the student can refer to the vocabulary table
+2. You can talk about the vocabulary leave out the Spanish words because the student can refer to the vocabulary table

 ## Examples